 For the most effective means of event promotion on TikTok, you’ll need to create content that directly advertises your event, rather than just relying on increased page exposure to do the job for you.

 The best way to kick this off is through a hype video announcing your event.
-Again, innovation and creativity is key here to really generate buzz - being sure to add essential details such as ticket links in your video description.
+Again, innovation and creativity are key here to really generate buzz – being sure to add essential details such as ticket links in your video description.

 With 29% of TikTok users opening the app daily, look to pair this with a longer-scale upload strategy that keeps users checking back in on your page.
-This could be videos that release the line-up of artists or guest speakers, or slowly releasing teaser information about your event as you get closer to the day.
+This could be videos that release the line-up of artists or guest speakers or slowly releasing teaser information about your event as you get closer to the day.
 Of course, for the most effective means of promotion, you want to encourage interaction.
 To do this, be sure to enable comments on videos, which can be done on the upload screen as shown in the screenshot below.

-Additionally, be sure to regularly check-in on your messages, as people may reach out to your TikTok page for further information after seeing your content.
+Additionally, be sure to regularly check in on your messages, as people may reach out to your TikTok page for further information after seeing your content.
 Your inbox can be found across the bottom of the interface, as shown below.

-With the right know-how, TikTok can provide a creative means of event promotion that breaks the mold and really stands out against a crowd of traditional marketing methods.
+With the right know-how, TikTok can provide a creative means of event promotion that breaks the mould and really stands out against a crowd of traditional marketing methods.
 It’s all about creating fun and engaging content that captures the attention and imagination of your target audience.
-When paired with the correct use of hashtags, social media promotion and awareness of the latest in viral trends, TikTok can be an effective way of driving attendees in the form of ticket sales and organic promotion online - especially if your event is tailored to a younger audience.
+When paired with the correct use of hashtags, social media promotion and awareness of the latest in viral trends, TikTok can be an effective way of driving attendees in the form of ticket sales and organic promotion online – especially if your event is tailored to a younger audience.

 Jon Leighton is the Director of Land Digital, a full-service digital agency providing made-to-measure marketing, design and development solutions to help businesses in the UK solve their commercial problems.